Black Forest - Day 6 : The return journey

 From Koln we just needed to reach Aken.
 We bought chocolate and chips for the road.
 It was dark already and normally we would already have been lying in our sleeping bag for two hours.
 The party animals had left and there was not much else to do in the train but wait.

-From Aken it wasn't possible to go directly to Maastricht, as we had planned, but we could go to Heerlen.
-That also worked.
-In the train some lady was on the phone talking to her friend about her work.
+From Aken it wasn't possible to go directly to Maastricht, as we had planned, instead we had to go to Heerlen.
+There was in the train on the phone with her friend, talking about her work.
 For literally half an hour she was talking about whom she was going to tell about her new job and what exact story to tell each of them when.
 Then she said about someone else "yeah you know how people can have a hidden agenda, right?'.

 Back home we could finally get warm and eat something else than dry cookies and granola, sleeping in a bed also felt pretty nice.

-Combined, we had walked less kilometers than expected.
+We had hiked fewer kilometers than expected.
 On our trip to the Ardennes we easily walked 25 km a day, while this time it was less than 15.
-That probably was because it got dark soon and walking uphill or through the snow didn't go fast.
-While we definitely have gotten better at hiking we still need to pay more attention to planning the route and the types of food we bring.
+That probably was because it got dark early and it was more difficult walking uphill and through the snow.
+While we definitely have gotten better at hiking, we still need to work on better planning the route and the types of food to bring.

 Route of day 6